diamfang/sd-webui-smooth-progress/README.md

 4. Click Install, then reload the WebUI

 > [!WARNING]
 >This extension was tested only for Forge Neo.
-I cannot guarantee that it will work for
+I cannot guarantee that it will work for Automatic1111 or Forge Classic.

 ## Credits
 * Made for [Forge Neo](https://github.com/Haoming02/sd-webui-forge-classic/tree/neo) by Haoming02